 The MMT system provides an API to the MMT data structures described above and the MMT implementation [Rab08; RK13] provides a Scala-based [OSV07] open source implementation of the MMT API.
 Generating Induced Knowledge In the context of theory graphs we model the process of generating the knowledge space as an operation on theory graphs.
-Specifically, one that takes a theory graph G and return an enriched graph \overline{G} where a new part of the mathematical knowledge space is explicitly represented.
-We call \overline{G} the induced theory graph.
+Specifically, one that takes a theory graph G and return an enriched graph $\overline{G}$ where a new part of the mathematical knowledge space is explicitly represented.
+We call $\overline{G}$ the induced theory graph.

-Accessing Induced Knowledge A key aspect of MMT is that it's URI language is expressive enough to produce URIs for the induced statements that are not only unique but also informative.
-Specifically, we can compute the induced knowledge entities from the induced theory graph by their URI and the original graph alone, and furthermore, we can generate explanations for the existence of each induced statement in terms of the original theory graph.
-We call this property of MMT URIs information completeness.
+Accessing Induced Knowledge A key aspect of MMT is that it's URI language is expressive enough such that it allows producing URIs for the induced statements that are not only unique but also informative.
+Specifically, we can produce URIs that explain existence of each induced statement so that we can relate to the original theory graph.
+We call this property of URIs information completeness.